Irishbecky91/Funny_Bones/README.md

   - At the end of each game, regardless of the outcome, the user is given the option to enter Y to replay or N to end the game.

 2. As a current user, I want the guess word to follow a certain theme.
   - The entire game is Halloween themed, with a list of words that follow this theme.
-From "cemetary" to "ghouls" and plenty more besides.
+From "cemetery" to "ghouls" and plenty more besides.

 3. As a current user, I want the choice to use different themes.
   - Unfortunately, this feature was not able to be implemented at this stage.
-  - In future development, the user will have the option to input a number from a list, referencing the theme they wish to play with.
-This will include seperate pages for each theme's code and seperate lists of words to import.
+  - In future developments, the user will have the option to input a number from a list, referencing the theme they wish to play with.
+This will include separate pages for each theme's code and separate lists of words to import.

 [Back to top ⇧](#)